muckelba/poracleWiki/v4/install/manual.md

 ---

 # Manual Installation
 In this section we will discuss how to perform a manual installation.
-Some requirements may link to other installation guides as they will not be necessary to re-invent the wheel.
+Some requirements may link to other installation guides since we do not want to re-invent the wheel.

 ## Prerequisites
-PoracleJS requires several prerequisites to operate

-The following prerequisites must be installed for PoracleJS to function correctly.
+PoracleJS requires several prerequisites to operate.
+The following prerequisites must be installed for PoracleJS to function properly.
  * [NodeJS](https://nodejs.org/en/)
  * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
  * A databases is required for PoracleJS to operate properly.
 Only one needs to be configured for PoracleJS to operate correctly.